-According to the Bureau of Labor Statistics, Food Manufacturing: NAICS 311 data produced June 21, 2019; costs are up while productivity is down across the Food and Beverage Industry.
+According to the Bureau of Labor Statistics, Food Manufacturing: NAICS 311 Data extracted January 18, 2024; costs are up while productivity is down across the Food and Beverage Industry.

 Productivity